spirobel/discord-rolesync/README.md

 # DiscordRolesync

-DiscordRolesync is a plugin for ...
+DiscordRolesync is a plugin for syncing your discord roles with discourse groups.

 ## Installation